stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 }
 ```

-The new primitive enumeration essentially replicates `VkPrimitiveTopology` but provides some additional helper functionality (without modifying the code-generated class).
+The new primitive enumeration replicates `VkPrimitiveTopology` but provides some additional helper functionality (without having to modify the code-generated class).
 In particular we add the following method to test whether the number of vertices in a given model is valid for the primitive:

 ```java